vijaysmetgud/Dev-Ops-Trainings-Ajay/README.md

 # Dev-Ops-Trainings-Ajay
-# this repository is contain all the information about DevOps and AWS,IBM Cloud
+# This repository is contain all the information about DevOps and AWS,IBM Cloud